pierreaubert/pierreaubert.github.io/blog/reviews/20230910-Devialet-Phantom/index.md

 This is good and at least part of the marketing is correct.
-For the maximum output, it is sold for 103dB (this model, they have more powerful one) but they do not tell at which frequency and if that's peak or continuous.
+For the maximum output, it is sold for 103dB (this model, they have more powerful ones) but they do not tell at which frequency and if that's peak or continuous, I would guess peak.
 The data from the GLL file are not helping to answer this.

-### Out of the box
+### Anechoic measurements

 Let's start with the standard graph:
 ![spinorama](https://www.spinorama.org/speakers/Devialet%20Phantom%20I/Devialet/vendor/CEA2034.jpg)